lornatunigh/HELLO-WORLD/README.md

 # HELLO-WORLD
 This my first encounter with github
-The program shopping solution has three files login,registration and shopping.Login to allow users to login,and registration for user to make registration.
+The program shopping solution has three files login,registration and shopping.Login to allow users to login,and registration for user to make registration and shopping to allow users to create a shopping list.